Mak5er/Downloader-Bot/README.md

 Install the required Python packages using pip:

     pip install -r requirements.txt

+Before running the script, you also need to set up your custom Telegram API node by using [this repository](https://github.com/aiogram/telegram-bot-api).

 Set up the necessary configuration by creating a  `.env`  file and defining the required variables.